Spar Aerospace: History

 The company was originally formed in 1967 in Brampton, Ontario through a management buyout of de Havilland Canada's Special Products division and Avro Canada's Applied Research unit.
 This provided the name Special Products and Applied Research, or SPAR for short.
 Special Products was best known for the construction of the Alouette 1 satellite, which made Canada the fourth spacefaring nation.
 The company was initially involved in spacecraft applications.
 Larry Clarke led the formation of the company and was its first president.

+Spar were early innovators in electro-optics, receiving funding from the US Navy in the late 1960s for an infrared electronic warfare system in Toronto.
+This later lead to their selection as one of the lead contractors with General Electric for the development of the AN/SAR-8 Infrared Search and Target Designation System for the US Navy and Royal Canadian Navy in 1976, leading the project until its cancellation in 1992.

 As part of the Space Shuttle program, the National Research Council of Canada agreed to take on the task of building a robot arm to equip the shuttles as Canada's contribution to the effort.
 SPAR was selected to build the system, which became known as the Canadarm.
 This also led to their successful 1992 bid on the Canadarm2 for the International Space Station.
 The company was also the prime contractor on a number of satellites, including Anik-E, Olympus 1s (L-SAT), and RADARSAT-1.
 However, through the 1990s the space industry underwent a period of intense consolidation and SPAR was largely locked out of the market.
 Further sales were not forthcoming, and the company sold the space division to Orbital Sciences in 1999, who sold it in turn to MacDonald, Dettwiler and Associates in 2001 to become MD Robotics, and then again to Allianz Technosystems in 2008.